HAC-2020/BalajiG2000/README.md

 ## Challenges Faced

 The typical clinical features of COVID-19 include fever, cough, sore throat, headache, fatigue, muscle pain, and shortness of breath which is similar to pneumonia .
 So it was hard to distinguish data sets between Covid and the latter.
 And I faced difficulties during feature extraction .
 Also it was bit harder to increase efficiency of the model.

+## CONCLUSION

+Thoughtful implementation of this method can save a lot of time and money to the humanity and thus eliminating Covid 19 virus from the Earth .

+More number of tests performed can help identify more infected people and thus prevention of spreading and thus elimination of virus.

+## WHAT NEXT?

+We can add a multiple classifier in same Neural Network , and identify other diseases like pneumonia which gives a similar symptom to covid 19.
+For someone who is not an expert in medical imaging, it will be very difficult to detect with the naked eye if it is a positive case of COVID-19 or not.
+I want to emphasize that the objective is for it to be a SUPPORT tool for doctors.